Thibaut Courtois joins stars Lewis Hamilton and Leonardo DiCaprio: Red Devil invests in vegetarian burger chain time up

 The businessman continues to expand his portfolio in Thibaut Courtois (31).
 British burger chain Neat Burger raised 17 million euros in fresh capital last year, and so among those investors is a Red Devil.
 Courtois becomes one of the stars with his contribution.

 Courtois’ investment dates back to last year, but Neat Burger only mentioned his name broadly in a press release for its capital round.
-The Real Madrid goalkeeper donated a small part of his net annual salary of 8 million euros to the vegetarian fast food chain.
+The Real Madrid goalkeeper donated a small portion of his annual net salary to a vegan fast food chain.

 Seven-time Formula 1 world champion Lewis Hamilton, who was one of the first celebrity investors, opened his portfolio for the second time.
 Actor and climate activist Leonardo DiCaprio is fit this time.
 He joins Hamilton as a substantial minority shareholder in 2022.
 Courtois now hangs his star in that Hall of Fame as well.
 The Champions League winner is a favourite.